niwinz/niwibe-site/content/blog/2013-03-13-optimizing-server-for-heavy-load-django-application.rst

     #*          soft    nofile      256000
     #*          hard    nofile      260000

-In rare cases, the kernel has a hard limit for open files, and, if you put open file number hight of kernel hight limit, you need increase kernel limit midifying ``fs.file-max``.
+In rare cases, the kernel has a hard limit for open files vert low, and, if you put open file number hight of kernel hight limit on limits.conf, will no have any effect.
+In this case, you need increase kernel limit midifying ``fs.file-max``.

 On my system the kernel hard limit is very big and I have not worry about it.